Manasi2001/Spoofed-Speech-Attribution/README.md

 ### 2. Decision Tree Modelling

-Decision tree models are designed for making use of these 25-dimensional embeddings for two tasks:
+Decision tree models are trained for making use of these 25-dimensional embeddings for two tasks:

 - Bonafide versus spoof classification: